 When I’m not teaching or writing, you can usually find me hanging out with my wife Jenn, cheering on the Chicago Bears, or working out at my local CrossFit gym.

-I typically post 3 times a week.
+I typically post one time per week.
 To make sure you don’t miss my newest posts, you can subscribe via RSS or email.
 You can also contact me via email or follow me on Twitter or Facebook.